NASENI set to manufacture armoured personnel carrier – The Sun Nigeria

 From Charity Nwakaudu, Abuja

-The National Agency for Science and Engineering Infrastructure (NASENI) has commenced the manufacture of Armoured Personeel Carriers (APC),in order to curb insecurity in the country.
+The National Agency for Science and Engineering Infrastructure (NASENI) has commenced the manufacture of Armoured Personnel Carriers (APC),in order to curb insecurity in the country.

 The agency will also be fabricating Mine- Resistant Ambush Protected Vehicles (MRAP) for the military.